We’ve all heard the term net zero, but what exactly does it mean?

-Net zero is important as it’s the best way we can tackle climate change by reducing global warming.
-What we do in the next decade to limit emissions will be critical to the future, which is why every country, sector, industry and each one of us must work together to find ways to cut the carbon we produce.
+From countries and companies to individuals, tackling climate change is at the top of the agenda.
+Action taken to limit emissions in the next decade will be critical to the future, which is why every country, sector, industry and each one of us must work together to find ways to cut the carbon we produce.

 A degree doesn’t sound like a lot, but the reality is that this incremental warming already appears to be having a negative impact.
 What’s more, if recent trends continue, this is set to worsen, with predictions of global temperatures increasing by as much as 2.7°C (4.86°F) by 2100.